marshmallowday/autogluon-assistant/src/autogluon/assistant/tools_registry/autogluon.multimodal/tutorials/advanced_topics/focal_loss.md

 ## Create and train `MultiModalPredictor`

 ### Train with Focal Loss
-We specify the model to use focal loss by setting the `"optimization.loss_function"` to `"focal_loss"`.
+We specify the model to use focal loss by setting the `"optim.loss_func"` to `"focal_loss"`.
 There are also three other optional parameters you can set.

-`optimization.focal_loss.alpha` - a list of floats which is the per-class loss weight that can be used to balance un-even sample distribution across classes.
+`optim.focal_loss.alpha` - a list of floats which is the per-class loss weight that can be used to balance un-even sample distribution across classes.
 Note that the `len` of the list ***must*** match the total number of classes in the training dataset.
 A good way to compute `alpha` for each class is to use the inverse of its percentage number of samples.

-`optimization.focal_loss.gamma` - float which controls how much to focus on the hard samples.
+`optim.focal_loss.gamma` - float which controls how much to focus on the hard samples.
 Larger value means more focus on the hard samples.

-`optimization.focal_loss.reduction` - how to aggregate the loss value.
+`optim.focal_loss.reduction` - how to aggregate the loss value.
 Can only take `"mean"` or `"sum"` for now.

 ```python